 In addition to 84 Lumber, Joe founded Nemacolin Woodlands Resort, one of North America's premier resort destinations.
 Located in Farmington, Pennsylvania, Nemacolin is a four-season playground nestled on 2,000 acres of the Allegheny Mountains.
 The resort offers diverse lodging options, including the AAA Five-Diamond Falling Rock boutique hotel; an impressive assortment of dining outlets such as the Five-Star, AAA Five-Diamond Lautrec; and an art collection of various mediums.
 Visitors can also choose from a range of activities, including Pete Dye-designed golf, fly fishing, and off-road driving.
 There’s also a world-class spa and a Holistic Healing Center.

-Joe eventually handed over control of 84 Lumber and Nemacolin Woodlands Resort to his daughter Maggie Hardy Knox, but his vision continues to inspire both businesses.
+Joe eventually handed over control of 84 Lumber and Nemacolin Woodlands Resort to his daughter Maggie Hardy, but his vision continued to inspire both businesses.